-Surviving and thriving in today’s competitive market involves not only staying on top of industry trends and developments but also finding ways to provide more value than your competitors.
+Surviving and thriving in today’s competitive market involves staying on top of industry trends and developments and finding ways to provide more value than your competitors.

-That hyper-focus on growth and conversions, the desire for more sales, revenue, and profit means many companies ignore hidden value waiting to be discovered in their critical internal finance processes.
+That hyper-focus on growth and conversions and the desire for more sales, revenue, and profit means many companies ignore hidden value waiting to be discovered in their critical internal finance processes.

 One area that many businesses often overlook is accounts payable (AP) and the value AP automation offers.

-The buzz around AP automation might not be as loud as for instance marketing or sales automation, but it’s impactful is at least as significant.
-This technology creates value by streamlining accounts payable processes and provides you with better control over your finance process.
+The buzz around AP automation might not be as loud as marketing or sales automation, but its impact is significant.
+This technology creates value by streamlining accounts payable processes and gives you better control over your finance process.

-And while AP automation doesn’t generate revenue as the above mentioned, it can unlock significant cost savings if you know where to look.
+And while AP automation doesn’t generate revenue, it can unlock significant cost savings if you know where to look.